shevabam/ezservermonitor-sh/README.md

 # eZ Server Monitor `sh

+Fork of https://github.com/shevabam/ezservermonitor-sh.
+Original README below.

+## Install and Usage

+* Clone this repo or download the script.
+Make it executable and run the `-h` option to see available options.

+## Original README

 In its [Bash](https://www.ezservermonitor.com/esm-sh/features) version eSM is a simple script that displays on a terminal information such as:

 ![](https://www.ezservermonitor.com/uploads/esm_sh/esm-sh_dashboard-complete.png)